davidmckennirey/davidmckennirey.github.io/_posts/2021-05-03-shocker-write-up.md

 ## Phase 3: Privilege Escalation

 My go-to linux privilege escalation script is the fantastic [linpeas.sh][linpeas] by carlospolop.
-I used `wget` to get it onto our victim machine, then let it rip.
+I used `wget` to get it onto our victim machine, then let it run.
 Something immediately caught my eye while the output was scrolling past.

 ```
 [+] Checking 'sudo -l', /etc/sudoers, and /etc/sudoers.d